weaversa/cryptol-course/labs/SAW/SAW.md

 In this section we learn how to verify code involving structs and global variables by analyzing a game.
 The code for the game can be found [here](./Game/src/).

-### Struct Initialization
+## Struct Initialization

-The game defines the following player type:
+The game defines the following player type.

 ```C
 typedef struct {